getdnsapi/getdns-python-bindings/doc/response.rst

    RRSIGs) that are needed to perform the validation from the root up.

+  .. py:attribute:: call_debugging

+    A list of dictionaries containing call_debugging
+    information, if requested in the query.

   .. py:attribute:: replies_tree

    The names in each entry in the the ``replies_tree`` list for DNS